Miyajima Travel Guide 宮島

-The visit to Hiroshima can be tiring for the mind.
-To clear your head and to reconcile with nature, take a ferry to an island paradise: Miyajima Island.
+A visit to Hiroshima can be tiring for the mind.
+To clear your head and reconnect with nature, take a ferry to the island paradise of Miyajima.

-While oyster farms pass by in front of the passengers, the coast becomes closer and a small red dot stands out: the gate of Itsukushima Shrine, one of Japan's most visited sites.
-Blushing from head to toe, it proudly lets the waves break against its unshakable pillars, which are also fearless of winds and tides.
-The ferry passes in front of the monument, and then moves away to unload its human cargo at the terminal.
+While oyster farms pass by in front of the passengers, the coast grows closer and a small red dot stands out: the torii gate of Itsukushima Shrine, one of the most visited sites in Japan.
+Red from head to toe, it proudly lets the waves break against its unshakable pillars, fearless in the face of winds and tides.
+The ferry passes in front of the monument, and then moves on to unload its human cargo at the terminal.
 The vermilion rush begins: everyone hurries so as not to miss the tide and enjoy the spectacle of a shrine at sea, built on stilts.

-Tourists usually spend the day on the island and leave late afternoon.
-But our advice for Miyajima is to take the time and to spend one night in one of the traditional inns (ryokan).
-The sunset near the immersed torii creates a poetry of colors, a moment that the deer that inhabit the island will come and share with you.
-Feel free to stroke them, they are docile, loving and very skilled at stealing food.
+Tourists usually spend the day on the island and leave in the late afternoon.
+But our advice for Miyajima is to take a little more time and spend a night in one of the traditional inns (ryokan) on the island.
+Admire the sunset near the famous torii creates a poetry of colors, a moment that the deer that inhabit the island will come and share with you.
+Feel free to stroke them, they are docile, friendly, and very skilled at stealing food!

-When you are hungry, the island has numerous restaurants with a wide variety of dishes, and in particular oyster based dishes, the star produce of the region.
-For dessert, the specialty of the island: the momiji manju, a delicate brioche-like maple leaf stuffed with red bean paste (azuki) that comes in many forms.
-Cut off from the rest of the world, this green bubble is hard to leave once you have discovered its many charms.
+When you're hungry, the island has numerous restaurants offering a wide variety of dishes, in particular oyster based dishes, the star produce of the region.
+For dessert, the specialty of the island: the momiji manju, a delicate cake shaped like a maple leaf stuffed with red bean paste (azuki) that comes in various flavors.
+Cut off from the rest of the world, Miyajima's idyllic bubble is hard to leave once you have discovered its many charms.